Welcome to Chateau Horn

 In the newly renovated caste wing there are 4 luxurious suites with top facilities available.
 Each suite has box spring beds and a private bathroom with a bathtub and a shower.
 The wing also includes a kitchen and a living area.

 For exclusive weddings, baptisms etc. it is also possible to rent the romantic castle chapel.
-Moreover Castle Horn is the perfect Location for Filmproductions.
+Moreover Chateau Horn is the perfect Location for Filmproductions.

 Your Family Count Hoyos